A

 - Visibility of potential delays, risks, or duplicate tasks

-- Information required to understand revenue attribution of projects
+- Information required to understand revenue attribution of projects and communicate with stakeholders

-- A leader, ‘head’, or director of EPPM oversees the entire approach.
+- A leader, “head,” or director of EPPM oversees the entire approach.
 This will include implementing best practices, setting goals, and ensuring activities align with business objectives.

 - Portfolio managers are in charge of one specific portfolio.
 Their role will include project selection and prioritization, resource allocation, and more.